What to Pack for a Trip to Alaska

 Alaska Pro Packing Tips:

-Remember, even though Alaska might look very far away on the map, we still have many stores that you find in big cities, including Target, Costco, REI, Walgreens, etc. If there is anything you forgot to pack from home, you can easily pick it up once you arrive.
+• Remember, even though Alaska might look very far away on the map, we still have many stores you find in big cities, including Target, Costco, REI, and Walgreens.
+If you forgot to pack anything from home, you can easily pick it up once you arrive.

-Alaska isn’t exactly known as the fashion capital of the world.
+• Alaska isn’t exactly known as the fashion capital of the world.
 Alaskans focus more on practical clothing that keeps us warm and dry.
-Therefore, you don't necessarily need formal attire unless you are coming for a wedding or other special event.
+Therefore, you don't necessarily need formal attire unless you’re attending a wedding or another special event.
 Even if you go to dinner at a nice restaurant, you will find locals dressed in clothing you might consider “Alaska Chic.”
 This could be anything from clean clothes with rain boots to a casual summer dress.
 It’s hard to feel underdressed in Alaska.

 Anything you would add to this list?
 Feel free to share it in the comments below!
 Contact us if you have any questions about packing for your trip to Alaska.